AlayaNetwork/alaya-devdocs/docs/JS-SDK.md

 #### web3.utils.fromVon

-Converts any von value into a lat value.
+Converts any von value into a atp value.

 Method: